 Peter M. Lake, MD, is a board-certified child and adolescent psychiatrist and adult psychiatrist who practices full-time at Rogers Memorial Hospital.
 Dr. Lake joined the medical staff of Rogers Memorial Hospital in 1994 as medical director of child and adolescent services.
 He served as the medical director of Rogers’ Oconomowoc campus until April 2015, helping to build the hospital’s reputation outside of the immediate geographic region through the development of specialty residential treatment programs that are known across the United States and increasingly around the globe for their clinical effectiveness.
 He is the founder of the Child and Adolescent Centers and continues to serve as the medical director of the Adolescent Center for OCD and Anxiety.

-Prior to joining Rogers Memorial Hospital, Dr. Lake was vice chairman in the Department of Psychiatry at Physicians Plus Medical Group, S.C.; and associate medical director for Physicians Plus Mental Health Case Management and Consultation System, Madison until the fall of 1999.
+Prior to joining Rogers, Dr. Lake was vice chairman in the Department of Psychiatry at Physicians Plus Medical Group, S.C., and associate medical director for Physicians Plus Mental Health Case Management and Consultation System in Madison, Wisconsin.
 He was also an associate clinical professor at the University of Wisconsin Medical School and at the Medical College of Wisconsin.